sujata0921/Psyliq/README.md

 This project has significantly enhanced my data analysis skills, particularly in leveraging the powerful features of Excel and Power BI for comprehensive HR analysis.
 I have gained valuable insights into workforce dynamics and the critical factors affecting employee satisfaction and retention.
 A huge thank you to hashtag#Psyliq for this incredible learning opportunity!
 Your support and resources have been instrumental in my growth as a data analyst.
-Looking forward to more exciting projects and continuous learning! https://www.linkedin.com/posts/sujata-sharma-6b9a6017_psyliq-psyliq-dataanalysis-activity-7208214391542976513-rUAe?utm_source=share&utm_medium=member_desktop
+Looking forward to more exciting projects and continuous learning!

+Find Video Presentation of HR Data Analytics on this link below: https://www.linkedin.com/posts/sujata-sharma-6b9a6017_psyliq-psyliq-dataanalysis-activity-7208214391542976513-rUAe?utm_source=share&utm_medium=member_desktop